WillRRRR/The-UpTime-Inc/README.md

 1. You may need a Dropbox account to download WordPress backup files.
 2. Install WordPress and Setup your WordPress website
-3. Install a backup plugin called "Backup Backup"
+3. Install a backup plugin called "Backup Migration"
 4. Restore backup files on your WordPress website

 === Admin for WordPress ===